Octavius-Dante/Arthelais/ex_23/Readme.md

 </br></br>

-**App performs the in the same way after making all the changes but why we implemented it ? --- REUSABILITY - Proper SAP standard way**
+**App performs in the same way after making all the changes but why we implemented it ? --- REUSABILITY - Proper SAP standard way**

 </br></br>